vvekqls/FSP/zollow/README.md

 The Rails backend API is connected to a React frontend to efficiently render to the virtual DOM.

 #### Redux
-Redux manages the front-end state of Aerbnb.
+Redux manages the front-end state of Yollow.
 When database information is retrieved, Redux state is updated first and re-renders the appropriate React components.

 ### Back-end
 #### Ruby on Rails
 Ruby on Rails is the back-end framework used to query the database.

 #### Database
-Aerbnb uses a PostgreSQL database to store its relational data.
+Yollow uses a PostgreSQL database to store its relational data.

 #### Future Plans
 * Prevention of duplicate home creation